British Rail Class 66: GB Railfreight

-GB Railfreight 66744 waiting at Victoria station.
+GB Railfreight 66744 waiting at London Victoria station.

 GB Railfreight initially leased seventeen Class 66/7 locomotives, before increasing its fleet to 32.
 During April 2006 five more low-emission locomotives (numbered 66718-722) were delivered, liveried for use on the Metronet/Transport for London contracts.
 A further order for five more locomotives (66723-727) was delivered in early 2007, and another five locomotives (66728–732) in April 2008.
 66733-746 are formed of Class 66s from Direct Rail Services, Freightliner and Colas Rail.
 In 2011 66720 was painted in a special "Rainbow" livery.
 In June 2012, 66734 derailed at Loch Treig whilst working 6S45 North Blyth–Fort William and was consequently cut up on site and scrapped.

 In September 2013, GB Railfreight announced a new order of a further 8 Class 66/7 locomotives from EMD, the first of the class to be built at EMD's Muncie, Indiana plant.
 On 2 February GBRf ordered a further 13 locomotives.
 These 21 locomotives are numbered 66752-772.
 Numbers 66752-756 were shipped from America and arrived at Newport Docks in July 2014.
 No. 66752 has been named The Hoosier State, a nickname for Indiana.
 A further seven locomotives (66773-779) were later added to the fleet, utilising six power units that had been in the UK, plus one recovered from the scrapped 66734.
 The presence of these power units in the UK circumvented European emission compliance regulations and permitted them to be exported to EMD Muncie for installation in further class 66 bodyshells.

 The final Class 66 built, 66779, remained under a tarpaulin until 10 May 2016 when it was revealed at the NRM York with a special livery and nameplates to commemorate the fact it is the final Class 66 ever built for the British market.
 The locomotive has been painted in BR Lined Green and named Evening Star, in reference to BR Standard Class 9F 92220 Evening Star which was the last BR steam locomotive to be built.
 It was unveiled in a special ceremony inside the Great Hall at the National Railway Museum in York on 10 May 2016 before staying there opposite its namesake, No. 92220, for two weeks.
 At the same ceremony, the CEO of GBRf, John Smith, handed the curator of the National Railway Museum a document offering 66779 to the national collection when it is retired in about 40 years time.

 In addition to those locomotives sourced from domestic operators (Direct Rail Services, Freightliner, Colas Rail and DB Cargo UK), eight further locomotives have been obtained from European operators.
 A further five have been purchased from Heavy Haul Power International and will be transferred from Germany beginning in April 2021.
 The locos will go to Doncaster to be converted to UK specification.